jkomoros/boardgame/server/README.md

 boardgame-card's size can be affected by two css properties: --card-scale (a float, with 1.0 being default size) and --card-aspect-ratio (a float, defaulting to 0.6666).
 Cards are always 100px width by default, with scale affecting the amount of space they take up physically in the layout, as well as applying a transform to their contents to get them to be the right size. --card-aspect-ratio changes how long the minor-axis is compared to the first.
 If the scale and aspect-ratio are set based on the position in the layout, the size will animate via boardgame-component-animator as expected.

 In many cases you only have a small number of types of cards in a game, and you want to define their layout only once if possible for consitency.
 The way to do this is to define a dom-module containing a template.
-Your cards should then include card-type="<inner card id>" and the content will be stamped and passed the item databound to the card.
+Your cards should then include card-type="<inner card id>" and the content will be stamped and passed the item databound to the card. **Be careful--this module is global and many game renderers have similarly-named decks, so make sure to use a unique name.**

 ```
 <!-- define a simple front if no processing required -->